StackStorm/st2docs/docs/source/install/ansible.rst

 .. note::

     Please refer to https://github.com/StackStorm/ansible-st2 for updates and more detailed examples, descriptions and code.
-    Additionally if you're familiar with Ansible, found a bug, would like to propose a feature or pull request, - your contributions are very welcome!
+Iff you're familiar with Ansible, and think you've found a bug, or would like to propose a feature or pull request, your contributions are very welcome!